Blaizzy/mlx-embeddings/docs/Manpage.md

 HTTPS, e.g. SSH, git, HTTP, FTP(S), rsync.

 * `--full`:
   Convert a shallow clone to a full clone without untapping.
-By default, taps are no longer cloned as shallow clones.
+Taps are only cloned as shallow clones on continuous integration, or if `--shallow` was originally passed.
 * `--shallow`:
   Fetch tap as a shallow clone rather than a full clone.
 Useful for continuous integration.
 * `--force-auto-update`: